Nov 25, 2024

 by Diane Lilli | Aug 05, 2022

-Paramount entrance Photo Source: Adobe Stock Image
+The entrance to Paramount Pictures, surrounded by palm trees.
+Photo Source: Adobe Stock Image

 The heirs owning the legal rights to the deceased author’s “Top Gun” article in the now-defunct California Magazine sued Paramount Pictures for not obtaining the copyright to the new blockbuster hit movie.